syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/web-assembly-application.md

 ![Blazor PDFViewer](../images/blazor-pdfviewer.png)

-Download the WebAssembly application from [here](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BlazorWebAssembly-2083554717.zip)
+Download the WebAssembly application from [here](https://www.syncfusion.com/downloads/support/directtrac/general/ze/BlazorWebAssembly-2083554717.zip).

-> You can refer to our [Blazor PDF Viewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) feature tour page for its groundbreaking feature representations.
-You can also explore our [Blazor PDF Viewer example](https://blazor.syncfusion.com/demos/pdf-viewer/default-functionalities?theme=bootstrap4) to understand how to explains core features of PDF Viewer.
+> You can refer to the [Blazor PDF Viewer](https://www.syncfusion.com/blazor-components/blazor-pdf-viewer) feature tour page for its groundbreaking feature representations.
+You can also explore the [Blazor PDF Viewer example](https://blazor.syncfusion.com/demos/pdf-viewer/default-functionalities?theme=bootstrap4) to understand how to explain core features of PDF Viewer.